Home Menu

 Over 2,000 school leaders meet with NAHT's general secretary and back campaign actions

-On 16 September 2025, over 2,000 school leaders met with NAHT's general secretary Paul Whiteman, as well as our head of policy Ian Hartwright and NAHT's president Angi Gibson.
+On 16 September 2025, more than 2,000 school leaders met with NAHT's general secretary Paul Whiteman, as well as our head of policy Ian Hartwright and NAHT's president Angi Gibson.
 The outcome of the online meeting was that our members overwhelmingly support a campaign to oppose Ofsted's revised framework.

-Nearly nine in ten (89%) of schools leaders on the call were in favour of exploring industrial action options, 89% said they were willing to write to their MP to voice their conerns and 80% would write to their employer.
+Nearly nine in 10 (89%) school leaders on the call were in favour of exploring industrial action options, 89% said they were willing to write to their MP to voice their concerns and 80% would write to their employer.
 Three-quarters (75%) were prepared to attend a demonstration outside Ofsted's headquarters, and 73% would feel better supported by the presence of a union health and safety representative during inspections of their school.

 Read the full story here